 Fortunately, keeping older adults safe and healthy during hotter weather is manageable when you follow these simple tips:

 Recent research indicates that it isn’t just the high temperatures that make heat waves so dangerous.
 Higher temperatures often go hand in hand with higher levels of air pollution.
 Smog, ozone, and even smoke from forest fires can make it difficult to breathe and may increase the risk of heart attack and stroke.
+Listen to local news and weather channels during heat waves for updates on health and safety.
 Weather apps and forecasts often track air quality index, so you can take steps to limit outdoor activities that may cause breathing problems.

 Though your appetite may decrease in summer months, it is important to continue to eat well.
 Be sure your daily meals contain protein (lean meats, like chicken and fish) and complex carbohydrates (vegetables and whole grains).
 Eat small, frequent meals to keep up your strength.